utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ### Searching, filtering, and sorting

 There are several ways to search, filter, and sort elements and folders in the Private API Network.
 You can search and sort all elements and folders from the left sidebar.
-You can also select a folder to search, filter, and sort elements in the folder's overview.
+You can also select a folder to search, filter, and sort elements on the right.

-#### Sidebar

 You can search and sort elements and folders from the left sidebar.